 - One-quarter of respondents report that they receive fewer than 48 hours of services per month (or 12 hours per week). - The top quartile receives between 100 to 283 hours per month (or 25 to 70 hours per week). - On average, consumers report that they receive 85 hours of assistance per month.

-Figure 1: Number of IHSS Hours per Month (n=840)
+[Figure 1: Number of IHSS Hours per Month (n=840) has been removed.
+It displayed percentages of consumers and the corresponding hours of assistance received per month].

 Reassessment of Needs